firepick1/fpd-vision/XP008-Homing-Error/README.md

 Worse, since the error is non-linear, it differs at each point.
 The magnitude of the homing positioning error is also surprising.
-A homing angle error of as little as 1 degree can lead to XYZ cartesian space errors of over 3mm.
+A homing angle error of as little as 1 degree can lead to XYZ cartesian space errors of ~1.5mm.

 ### Homing Error Categorization
 FPD has three axes and therefore three sources of homing errors: